 This afghan features the step ladder stitch.
+It's the Crochet Step Ladder Blanket.
 The step ladder stitch is a sequence of 5 stitches that repeat itself with the 5th stitch dropping down to the front post two rows below it.
 It makes it appear to be more abstract and with loads of crochet texture.
 The raised Double Treble Stitch moves 1 over in each row causing the raised stitches to have a diagonal appearance to it.

 To help myself understand this more, I drew a stitch diagram so I could teach it to you.
 I have taken a scan of my diagram.
 You can use that if you wish.

-You can see my diagram here or click the link under the photo for a downloable/printable PDF.
+You can see my diagram here or click the link under the photo for a downloadable/printable PDF.